-The reading this week is chapters 6-7 of Lacey Baldwin Smith, This Realm of England: 1399 to 1688, plus these documents.
+Read the documents below.
+Recommended reading is is chapters 6-7 of Lacey Baldwin Smith, This Realm of England: 1399 to 1688.

 Where by divers sundry old authentic histories and chronicles it is manifestly declared and expressed that this realm of England is an empire, and so hath been accepted in the world, governed by one supreme head and king, having the dignity and royal estate of the imperial crown of the same, unto whom a body politic, compact of all sorts and degrees of people divided in terms and by names of spirituality and temporalty, be bounden and ought to bear, next to God, a natural and humble obedience; he being also institute and furnished by the goodness and sufferance of Almighty God with plenary jurisdiction, to render and yield justice, and final determination to all manner of folk, residents or subjects within this his realm, in all causes, matters, debates and contentions happening to occur, insurge or begin within the limits thereof, without restraint or provocation to any foreign princes of potentates of the world; ...